tiarno/reachtim/content/articles/pdfmanip.md

     with open('all.pdf', 'wb') as f:
         all.write(f)

 The first ``addBlankPage`` (line 5) insures that the output PDF begins with a blank page so that the first content page is on the right-hand side.
-This is useful when your PDFs are laid out for a two-page (book-like) spread.
+Alternatively, you might add a title page as the first page.
+In any case, putting the first content page on the right-hand side (odd numbered) is useful when your PDFs are laid out for a two-page (book-like) spread.

 The last ``addBlankPage`` sequence (lines 11-12) insures there is an even number of pages in the final PDF.
 Like the first ``addBlankPage``, this is an optional step of course, but could be important depending on how the final PDF will be used (for example, a print shop will appreciate that your PDFs do not end on an odd page).

-## PyPDF2: Metadata
+## Metadata

 You can set your own metadata in a PDF:

     :::python
-    from PyPDF2 import PdfFileMerger, PdfFileReader
+    from PyPDF2 import PdfFileMerger

-    def add_metadata(name, **kwargs):
+    def add_metadata(name, data):
         merger = PdfFileMerger()
         with open('%s.pdf' % name, 'rb') as f0:
             merger.append(f0)

-        merger.addMetadata(kwargs)
+        merger.addMetadata(data)

         with open('%s_update.pdf' % name, 'wb') as f1:
             merger.write(f1)

     metadata = {u'/hey':u'there', u'/la':'deedah'}
-    add_metadata('myfile', **metadata)
+    add_metadata('myfile', metadata)

-The function ``add_metadata`` opens the source PDF file and appends it to a new PdfFileMerger instance, resulting in a copy of the PDF.
+The function ``add_metadata`` opens the source PDF file and appends it to a new PdfFileMerger instance, resulting in a copy of the original PDF.
 Then it adds a special dictionary of key-value pairs into the new PDF metadata dictionary and writes the new PDF out to disk.
 The dictionary keys and values are unicode strings; also, the ``key`` string begins with a forward slash.

 Why would you want to add metadata to a PDF?
-I'm sure there are a lot of reasons, but when I have needed this ability, it was to make sure I only processed each PDF one time.
-So when I processed a PDF I checked for my metadata key.
-If it was present I skipped it and went to the next PDF.
-Otherwise I processed the PDF and added the metadata key to show that it had been processed.
+One situation is when you are processing PDFs as part of a larger workflow in which each PDF file must be processed exactly once.
+In that case, when you open a file for processing, you first check for the custom metadata key; if it is not present, you add the key and continuing processing the file.
+If it is already present, the file has already been processed, so you skip it and continue with the next file.

-## PyPDF2: Other Operations
+## Other Operations

-With PyPDF2, you can crop pages, add Javascript code, encrypt, rotate, scale, and transform pages.
-The documentation covers most uses and the sample code that comes with it shows you how to do each operation.
+With the **PyPDF2** package, you can also crop pages, add Javascript code, encrypt, rotate, scale, and transform pages.
+The documentation covers these uses and the sample code that comes with the package shows you how to do each operation.

 The distribution contains a subdirectory called ``Sample_Code`` with several scripts that show you how.

+todo:

+    show example using pdfcat command

 # Other Tools

-If you deal with PDFs, you need a good toolbox to turn to.
+If you commonly deal with PDFs, you need a good toolbox to turn to.
 In addition to the tools Python provides for manipulating PDFs, the following libraries, packages, and programs enable you to do other types of tasks.

 ``reportlab``
 : Python package.
 Create PDF documents as well as vector and bitmap images. [info](http://www.reportlab.com/opensource/)